ohmyform/ohmyform/examples/docker_minimal/README.md

 # Minimal Config

-will start one omf container with mongodb, persisting data.
+will start one omf container with persisting data in sqlite.

 after startup you can access it at *:8080